Rafflesia arnoldii: Regional names

 It is called kerubut in Sumatra.
 In the kecamatan ('district') of Pandam Gadang, it is known as cendawan biriang in the Minangkabau language.

 Description

 Although Rafflesia is a vascular plant, it lacks any observable leaves, stems or even roots, and does not have chlorophyll.
-It lives as a holoparasite on vines of the genus Tetrastigma.
+It lives as a holoparasite on vines of the genus Tetrastigma, most commonly T. angustifolium.
 Similar to fungi, individuals grow as a mass of thread-like strands of tissue completely embedded within and in intimate contact with surrounding host cells from which nutrients and water are obtained.
-It can only be seen outside the host plant when it is ready to reproduce; the only part of Rafflesia that is identifiable as distinctly plant-like are the flowers, though even these are unusual since they attain massive proportions, have a reddish-brown colouration, and stink of rotting flesh.
+It can only be seen outside the host plant when it is ready to reproduce; the only part of Rafflesia that is identifiable as distinctly plant-like are the flowers, though even these are unusual since they attain massive proportions, are reddish-brown with white spots, and stink of rotting flesh.
+According to Sandved, the flower opens with a hissing sound.